hjiangsu/spark/README.md

 3. Create a pull request to have your changes reviewed

 More information regarding contributions will be added in the future.

+## Conventions
+This section lists some of the conventions used by the project to keep consistent behaviour and layouts.

+### File Structure
+The file structure is separated mainly by features.
+Each feature of the application will be hosted in its corresponding directory.
+For example, logic related to a Feed will be under the `lib/feed` directory.

+Shared logic across features will be located under `lib/`.
+For example:
+- Shared widgets will be located under `lib/widgets`.
+- Shared enums will be located under `lib/enums`.

+### BLoC
+This project uses BLoC as the state management library for most actions.
+Spark currently uses the following packages for handling state management:
+- [bloc](https://github.com/felangel/bloc/tree/master/packages/bloc) - handles general BLoC implementation schemes
+- [bloc_test](https://github.com/felangel/bloc/tree/master/packages/bloc_test) - handles testing of BLoC related logic
+- [bloc_concurrency](https://github.com/felangel/bloc/tree/master/packages/bloc_concurrency) - handles custom event transformers for BLoC related logic
+- [flutter_bloc](https://github.com/felangel/bloc/tree/master/packages/flutter_bloc) - handles integration of BLoCs into Flutter

+To learn more about BLoC and how it is used in Spark, reference the official [docs](https://bloclibrary.dev/#/).

 ## Related Packages